Delivery firm DX says London police drops probe into unit

-* Says it will be listed on the Tokyo Stock Exchange (TSE) first section from TSE second section, effective July 14

-July 7 DX Group said London police would not launch a full investigation of the British mail delivery firm on allegations relating to its collection and delivery service DX Exchange.
+July 7 (Reuters) - DX Group said London police would not launch a full investigation of the British mail delivery firm on allegations relating to its collection and delivery service DX Exchange.

 The company, which is buying John Menzies' distribution arm, said that City of London police had notified the firm that after consideration of allegations made, it would not be proceeding to a full investigation.